Donna Brazile claims she considered replacing Clinton with Biden - News 12 Now

 “I thought of Hillary, and all the women in the country who were so proud of and excited about her.
 I could not do this to them,” she writes.

-DNC rules do not appear to allow the chairperson to select a new nominee — that has to be done through national committee members, and only then if the candidate agrees first.
-It’s also unclear whether Brazile shared this consideration with anyone else.
+DNC rules do not appear to allow the chairperson to select a new nominee unilaterally — that has to be done through national committee members, and only then in the case of a vacancy through the case of death or a person voluntarily giving up the nomination.
+So far, there is no evidence Brazile made any effort to replace the nominee, and it’s unclear whether she discussed the matter with anyone.

+CBS News has reached out to a former Clinton campaign representative for this story.

 Those explosive details add to the highly controversial excerpts Politico already published from Brazile’s book — that she believes the election was rigged in favor of Clinton over Sen. Bernie Sanders.
 “Hacks: The Inside Story of the Break-ins and Breakdowns That Put Donald Trump in the White House,” comes out Tuesday from Hachette Books.